This was a fun post to write. By combining the experiences of Tracey and myself we were able to build a 10-day road trip circumnavigating Nova Scotia.

 The high tides of the Bay of Fundy causes a phenomenon called the tidal bore.
 Twice a day the tide comes in with such force that it surges water up the river, essentially reversing the flow of the river.
 This battle with the water coming down stream causes swells up to 13 feet in height.

-It is great fun to join a group in a zodiac driven by someone who really knows the river the tidal bore.
+It is great fun to join a group in a zodiac driven by someone who really knows the river and the tidal bore.
 The driver will hit the waves just right and you'll be cascading down rapids.

 When I went I stayed at the Tidal Bore Rafting Park.
 It's a full service resort in the woods.
 They run their own rafting service.
 I remember seeing bald eagles when I was there.
 Just a great time!